jaw42/jaw42.github.com/_posts/2013-08-19-first-blog-with-jekyll.markdown

 ---
 layout: blog
-#date:   2013-08-19 15:30:06
+date:   2013-08-19 15:30:06
 tags: jekyll blogging
 title:  "First Post With Jekyll"
 ---
-Recently, I decided to take anoth foray into the bloggin world, and have decided that a more down to earth approach was needed.
+Recently, I decided to take another foray into the bloggin world, and have decided that a more down to earth approach was needed.
 To this end, this is the first blog post that is using the Jekyll blog aware static site generating framework.

-Basically, I'm writing this post in markdown (simple as you like), it'll then be interpretted by Jekyll which whill compile it, and all subsequent posts into a blog to be served from the github servers.
+Basically, I'm writing this post in markdown (simple as you like), it'll then be interpreted by Jekyll which whill compile it, and all subsequent posts into a blog to be served from the github servers.
 All I have to do on this end, once setup, is write the posts and push via git.
 Simple.